luizhsbrito/luizhsbrito/README.md

 - 🔥 systems analyst and developer

-- 👀 I’m interested in Java EE and Angular
+- 👀 I’m interested in Java and Angular

 - 🌱 I’m currently learning  java EE and Python